Risk-averse Fair Multi-class Classification: Numerical Experiments

 \subsection{Risk-averse Kernel-based Method}

-We have provided a risk-averse kernel method for the risk-averse formulation.
-In this section, we make experiments using the Electrical Fault detection and classification data from \cite{ElectricalFaultDetection2024}.
-We first applied both risk-neutral Cramer-Singer's method and the traditional SVM method in a One-vs-All manner on the data.
+In this section, we report the experiments using the Electrical Fault detection and classification data from \cite{ElectricalFaultDetection2024} for testing the risk-averse kernel method.
+We first applied both risk-neutral Cramer-Singer's method and the traditional binary SVM method in a One-vs-All manner on the data.
 The result shows that the data is not linearly separable.
-Within 100 attempts, both methods only provide a similar average F1 score of around 0.55, which is only slightly better than random guessing.
-We have solved problem \eqref{p:kernel-dual} with the most widely-used kernels.
-The Guassian kernel(RBF) and Laplacian kernel are more appropriate for this data set compared to other kernels such as polynomial kernel and cosine kernel.
+Within 100 attempts, both methods only provide a similar average F1 score of around 0.55.
+We have solved the risk-averse dual kernel problem \eqref{p:dual-onestage} reformulating it for the mean-semideviation in the second stage and the total risk expectation in the first stage.
+We used the most popular kernels.
+The Guassian kernel (or RBF) and Laplacian kernel are more appropriate for this data set compared to other kernels such as polynomial kernel and cosine kernel.
+The Gaussian kernel is defined as $K(x,y) = \exp (-\gamma \| x-y\|_{2}^2)$ with $\gamma = \frac{1}{2\sigma^2}$, where $\sigma>0$ is the standard deviation.
+The Laplacian kernel is given by $K(x,y)=\exp (-\gamma \|x-y\|_{1})$.

 In Fig.\ref{fig:kernel-result}, we report the CDF of the average F1-scores in 100 attempts using the two kernels with different parameter values.
-As we can see, both methods, with appropriate $\gamma$ values, can produce a remarkable classification result.
-Compared to the 0.55 score from the non-kernel method.
-This shows that our new formulation using risk measures does not change the traditional SVM's capability of adapting kernels.
+As we can see, both kernels with appropriate parameter values, can produce a remarkable classification result.
+Compared to the F1 0.55 score from the non-kernel method.
+This shows that our new formulation using systemic risk measures is suitable also for kernel-based methods.
 Furthermore, the figures indicate that the F1-score of the risk-averse method is stochastically larger (with respect to the first-order stochastic dominance) than the baseline model.

+We also conducted numerical experiments where the kernel version of the Cramer–Singer method is used in order to compare it with the proposed risk-averse classification design.
+We set the risk parameter $\kappa=0.3$.
+The parameters for each method are optimized separately.
+The experiment setup is the same as in section~\ref{sub:mislabeled_data} but with the dataset we use in this section.
+The results are displayed in Fig.~\ref{fig:kernel-comparison}; the cumulative distribution functions are based on 100 runs.